Last Updated: April 13, 2021, 10:07 p.m. Central Standard Time

 The same travel advice and requirements still apply.

-Please be aware of all travel restrictions and advisories and inform your employer or be aware of your company’s policy for traveling during this crisis.
+Please be aware of all travel restrictions and advisories and inform your employer or be aware of your company’s policy for traveling.

 I am currently outside the U.S. and I cannot return to continue my OPT employment.
 What can I do?